open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 1. Sender chooses files to be included in CDOC2 container and specifies the target filename and path for CDOC2 container.
 2. Sender enters identifiers for each Recipient.
 3. Client creates a capsule for each Recipient.
-4. Client splits the capsule into the same number of shares that there are configured CDOC2 Capsule Servers.
+4. Client splits the capsules by creating a share for each CCS.
 5. Client creates a TLS-connection with each CCS and receives the server certificates.
 6. Client verifies the server certificates against the configuration.
-7. Client forwards each Recipient's server capsule share and Recipient's natural person identifier to each of the CDOC2 Capsule Servers.
+7. Client forwards a share per Recipient together with their natural person identifier to each of the CDOC2 Capsule Servers.
 Client provides a server capsule expiration time from internal application configuration for each capsule share.
-If a Recipient's certificate expiration time is earlier, it uses the certificate expiration time for that Recipient's capsule share.
 Client receives a transaction code for each server capsule share.
 9. Client creates a container into file system in the chosen target path and adds a header.
 10. Client verifies that the header does not exceed the size limit defined by the specification.
 11. Client verifies technical file correctness and file name safety rules according to the specification.
 Client creates an archive, compresses it, encrypts the compressed archive with CEK and adds it to the container as payload.